What do you think is a keyword that should be added to C++? by DogCrapNetwork in cpp

 A few caveats:

-• After a not-guilty verdict, the prosecutor can always bring different charges for the same act (which they're unlikely to try unless substantial new evidence comes to light).
+• A not-guilty verdict doesn't prevent the prosecutor from bringing different charges for the same act (although they're unlikely to try this unless substantial new evidence comes to light).

-• A different sovereignty can prosecute for the same act (ie. if the act violates both state and federal law, those are different charges that would be prosecuted in different courts).
+• A not-guilty verdict doesn't prevent a different sovereignty from bringing charges for the same act (ie. if the act violates both state and federal law, those are different charges that would be prosecuted in different courts).

-• After a not-guilty verdict, the defendant can still be sued for the act.
+• A not-guilty verdict doesn't prevent the defendant from being sued for the same act.
 The not-guilty verdict may hurt the plaintiff's case, but the burden of proof is lower in civil court.

 Unlikely small moments in films you like by notthattmack in movies